jp-x-g/oraclefordeletion/README.md

 vdr        | number | number of parseable "draftify"s
 all        | number | sum of counts for all !vote types above
 ```

-This one runs very quickly, since the en.wiki API allows batched queries.

 ### render.py
 > [back to top](#table-of-contents)